The FNC European Masters 2017

 How it works:

-- The FNC European Masters 2016 will be held on Saturday 26th November, in Berlin, Germany.
+- The FNC European Masters 2017 will be held on Saturday 2nd of December 2017, in Berlin, Germany.

-- The 2016 Race Rankings will determine qualification, with the top 10 on a specific date (in November, to be decided) invited to take part.
+- The 2016 Race Rankings will determine qualification, with the top 10 on Monday 6th November 2017 invited to take part.

 - Only top 10 players residing in Europe will be invited directly (to reduce travel expense and other costs).